The Evidence on: Group B Strep

 What is the best time to receive antibiotics for GBS?

-When penicillin or ampicillin was given more than 4 hours before birth, it was effective 89% of the time.
+Fairlie et al. found that when penicillin or ampicillin is given to someone who is GBS positive more than 4 hours before birth, it is effective 89% of the time.
 In contrast, giving antibiotics 2-4 hours before birth was effective 38% of the time.
-Antibiotics given less than 2 hours before birth were effective 47% of the time.
-When Clindamycin (another antibiotic) was used in place of penicillin, it worked very poorly (only 22% effective).
-There was no statistical difference between the 2-4 hour window and the 2-0 hour window, so even though the percentages look different, they are not statistically significant.
+Antibiotics given less than 2 hours before birth were also not as effective as antibiotics given more than 4 hours before the birth.
+When clindamycin (another antibiotic) was used in place of penicillin, it worked very poorly (it was only 22% effective).
+This is not surprising, because many strains of GBS are resistant to clindamycin.

-Finally, a study carried out in Uruguay in 2015 followed 60 carriers of GBS at term who came to the hospital in early labor.
+In Uruguay, researchers followed 60 carriers of GBS at term who came to the hospital in early labor.
 They swabbed each person for GBS before antibiotics were started, and then again 2 and 4 hours after the first dose of penicillin was given.
 The researchers found that 72% of the participants were GBS positive before antibiotics were started, 47% were positive 2 hours after the first dose, and only 12% were positive for GBS 4 hours after the first dose.
 In all 60 newborns, the cord blood and amniotic fluid reached therapeutic levels of penicillin, even though 28% of the women gave birth before 4 hours.
 The maximum effect of the antibiotics was reached at 4 hours, just before the next dose was due (Scasso et al. 2015).

 How will antibiotics during labor affect a newborn’s microbiome?